0x01g33k/0x01g33k.github.io/_posts/2025-05-27-EGCTF-Final-Round-Digital-Forensics-Challenges-Writeup.md

 ![2025-05-28 08_27_33-Ubuntu-NEW - VMware Workstation.png]({{site.baseurl}}/assets/2025-05-28 08_27_33-Ubuntu-NEW - VMware Workstation.png)

-By going to said address, we will find that there is a MOVZ to and XORed string.
+By going to said address, we will find that there is a MOVZ instruction to XORed string.

 ![2025-05-28 08_29_36-Ubuntu-NEW - VMware Workstation.png]({{site.baseurl}}/assets/2025-05-28 08_29_36-Ubuntu-NEW - VMware Workstation.png)

-If we looked at the pseudocode of the function we will find the XOR key which is ```7```
+If we looked at the code of the function we will find the XOR key which is ```7```

 ![2025-05-28 08_31_47-Ubuntu-NEW - VMware Workstation.png]({{site.baseurl}}/assets/2025-05-28 08_31_47-Ubuntu-NEW - VMware Workstation.png)